Bubliktgg/the_patakyno_game/README.md

 ## ⚠️ Disclaimer: this is NOT a real game!

 The app is intended solely for educational and entertainment purposes.
-Use at Your Own Risk.
+Use at your own risk.

 [Download page](https://github.com/Bubliktgg/the_patakyno_game/releases/tag/v4.0)